Ficool

 Chapter 8 - Who It Is We Are

-Why is the world so cruel to us—
+Why is the world so cruel?

-to me, to the boy, Jimson?
+To me, to the boy, Jimson!

-This life, these acts of love we endure — never for ourselves.
-No. We do it for hope.
-That fleeting, illogical drive.
+This life, these acts of love we endure—never for ourselves.

 My hands rest on Sharkie's matted fur.

-The dog pants beside me, tongue lolling.
+The dog pants beside me, his tongue lolling out against the salty breeze.I

-He's been acting strangely for a while now, but more so since Jimson died—skittish, aggressive, snapping at invisible shadows.
+This dog, Sharkie, has been acting strangely for a while now, but more so since Jimson died.

 Strange.